A Minute With: Gugu Mbatha-Raw on women in music, facade of fame

-LOS ANGELES (Reuters) - After playing a mixed-race slave in this year’s period film “Belle,” British actress Gugu Mbatha-Raw found herself stepping outside of her comfort zone entering the glitz and glamour of the contemporary pop music industry.
+LOS ANGELES, Nov 12 (Reuters) - After playing a mixed-race slave in this year’s period film “Belle,” British actress Gugu Mbatha-Raw found herself stepping outside of her comfort zone entering the glitz and glamour of the contemporary pop music industry.

 Mbatha-Raw plays Noni Jean in the film “Beyond the Lights,” a glammed-up R&B rising star who bears close resemblance to many real-life ladies in the pop industry with her sex-filled, glamorous public image.